exentriquesolutions/nip.io/README.md

 This is useful if you're creating your own [Dockerfile](Dockerfile).

+## Troubleshooting

+* DNS Rebinding Protection

+  Some DNS resolvers, forwarders and routers have DNS rebinding protection which may result in failure to resolve local and private IP addresses.
+This service won't work in those situations.
+  However, you may [run a local nip.io instance](DNSREBIND.md) in this case.

 ## Development

 If you'd like to develop and hack with nip.io, then the easiest way is to install [Poetry](https://python-poetry.org/)